Archdiocese of Miami

 It is into the great mystery of the Father’s saving love through Christ Jesus that all believers are called.
 And it is this great mystery that all the institutions of the Church, each and every one of them, exist to serve.
 The RCIA has no other purpose than the service of the holy mystery, the saving sacrament, of Christ present and active in His living Body.
 The renewal of the process of Christian initiation stands as one of the most important and successful features of modern liturgical renewal.
 Since its promulgation in 1972 and its further elaboration under the auspices of the National Conference of Catholic Bishops in 1988, the Rite of Christian Initiation of Adults has been among the most pastorally effective features of Catholic life in the United States.
 And yet all is not well.
 The very fact that the challenge is conversion, the conforming of imperfect men and women to Christ, means that the process will never be perfect.
 Initiation is, after all, the beginning of a process which has its ending in eternity.
 However, there are problems that are more concrete and, for that reason, can more readily be corrected.
 In general, three models of RCIA are operative today in most Catholic parishes using the Rite.
 Each of the models conceives of, and practices, Christian initiation differently.
 This workshop describes these models, discussing their strengths and weaknesses in terms of catechetical, liturgical, and pastoral dimensions.
 The result is clarity on how best the RCIA can serve the great work of immersing participants into Catholicism through a process of learning and interiorizing the sacred Scriptures, doctrines, sacraments, prayers, moral traditions, spiritual readings and rich communal culture of the Catholic Church, in order to serve the Father’s provident love in calling each soul to the living Body of Christ on earth.

 From the ancient Nicene Creed we proclaim that “I believe in one Lord Jesus Christ, the Only Begotten Son of God, born of the Father before all ages.”
-The mystery of the second Person of the Trinity is the God who comes to us to save, redeem, instruct, give us hope and lead us to our promised glory.
+The mystery of the Second Person of the Trinity is the God Who comes to us to save, redeem, instruct, give us hope and lead us to our promised glory.
 He is the Way, the Truth and the Life.
-We do not have a God who is distant, but a God who comes to us in the most intimate way.
+We do not have a God Who is distant, but a God Who comes to us in the most intimate way.
 We enter into the mystery of Christ through a living Word, transforming sacramental grace, evangelizing catechesis, and evangelical communities.
 This workshop will explore how a rich understanding of the means by which souls enter into Christ’s life can be fostered in our approaches to ministry.
-“The Word became flesh and dwelled among us” to call each soul to God’s loving plan and sure hope in Christ.
+“The Word became flesh and dwelt among us” (John 1:14) to call each soul to God’s loving plan and sure hope in Christ.
 This talk describes the means to participate in that life.

 This workshop will explore the necessary connection of catechesis to the sacramental and liturgical life of the Church in our work as catechists.
 The liturgy comes from the “living memory” of the Church, that is, the Holy Spirit.
 Through the Holy Spirit working in the liturgy, the truths of the faith are passed on, like a special family memory, from generation to generation, to the present day.
 Each time we participate in the liturgy we receive the treasure of the Deposit of Faith.
 But the liturgy is more than a family heirloom – it is reality, the place in which “Christ Jesus works in fullness for the transformation of human beings” (CT 23).
 As catechists, we have a call, the privilege of assuring that those we catechize understand and grow in appreciation for this encounter with God.
 We bring others into God’s saving work in the liturgy so they too can become transformed by He who loves us fully.
 We teach about the liturgy to pass on the magnificent inheritance of faith to the next generation, echoing the action of catechists from the centuries before us.